Position: Head Softball Coach

 The 2011 season saw, 16 new school records set including wins in a season with 31.
 The team finished three places higher in the conference standings, however, they were eliminated in the first round of the conference tournament.
 That squad had three first-team all-conference selections, as well as one first-team and two second-team all-region athletes.

 In 2012, the Wildcats broke through and reached the conference championship game.
 A loss to nationally ranked Central Methodist ended the season at 25-19.
 The Wildcats placed five players on the all-conference list; four first-team, and one second-team honoree.
 Baker also earned all-region recognition with one first-team and one second-team all-region selection.
+For her efforts Greenwood as named a NAIA Honorable Mention All-American.

 Baker posted another 20-plus win season in 2013 with a 23-14 record and 12-6 and finished third in the HAAC standings.
 Under Windle's leadership Erin Greenwood had another stellar season earning HAAC First-Team All-Conference honors and was named the NAIA National Pitcher of the Week on April 1 and earned two HAAC Pitcher of the Week honors.
 Summer Kelley was also named to the HAAC First-Team.

-Windle began as an assistant varsity coach at Free State High School in Lawrence, Kansas after playing several years as a semi-professional baseball player in the Kansas City area.
+Windle began as an assistant varsity coach at Free State High School in Lawrence, Kan., after playing several years as a semi-professional baseball player in the Kansas City area.
 Windle is also an active men’s volleyball player in the KC area, and serves as the assistant volleyball coach to Kathy Allen at Baker University.

 Coach Windle lives in Lawrence with his wife Austyn and his two boxers Beamer and Bentley.